rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/post-reboot-specified-server-servers-server-id-actions.rst

     POST /servers/{server_id}/actions

-Reboot the specified server.

 This operation performs a soft or hard reboot of the specified server.
 A soft reboot is a graceful shutdown and restart of your server's operating system.
 A hard reboot power cycles your server, which performs an immediate shutdown and restart.

 Specify the target server ID in the URI.

 In the request body, specify the action ``reboot``, optionally followed by the ``type`` attribute, either ``HARD`` or ``SOFT``.

 If you do not include the type attribute, a soft reboot is performed by default.